Tuskegee University logo

 Key Highlights

-• Established July 4, 1881, as a private historically Black land-grant university.
+• Established in 1881 as a private historically black land-grant university.

-• Offers 43 bachelor's, 17 master's, and 5 doctoral programs, including accredited architecture and Doctor of Veterinary Medicine degrees.
+• Offers 43 bachelor's, 17 master's, and 5 doctoral programs, including a 5-year professional architecture degree and the Doctor of Veterinary Medicine.

 Timeline